nmezhenskyi/node-cli-chat/README.md

 ## License

-This project is licensed under MIT License (see LICENSE.md).
+This source code is licensed under MIT License (see LICENSE.md) with some exceptions that are licensed under GNU Free Documentation License 1.2.
+Exceptions are explicitly mentioned in the source code with `@license` notes.